 After that, with all the knowledge I learned and confidence, I invited the Earth Hour Mataram team to prepare for the 2016 celebration.
 We tried to approach the Mataram city government and finally met the Mayor.
 Fortunately, He supported our movement.
 We tried our best from preparing for the day of celebration.
 It was reborn for Earth Hour Mataram.

 The next year, EH Mataram conducted another campaign “Mangrove for Earth” collaborating with another 15 EH cities all over Indonesia.
 The target was to plant 26.000 mangrove seeds.
 And yes, we did it!
 We succeeded in planting 550 seeds of Mangrove on August 5, 2018.
-The activity was joined by school and college students, and environment enthusiast, in a total of 50 people and last from early morning to afternoon.
+The activity was joined by school and college students, and environment enthusiasts, a total of 50 people and lasted from early morning to afternoon.

 On the night after the event, the big 7 SR earthquake hit Lombok.
 That one will be listed as one of the unforgettable moments in my life.
 Lombok was in pain.
 North Lombok area suffered the most, 99% of the region was destroyed.
 Hundreds lives gone, thousands of people lost homes.
 It was a tragedy.

 We didn’t want to just stay doing anything.
 Earth Hour team worked on collecting donations.
-I joined with LEIC (Lombok Eco International Connection) placed in a volunteer team.
+I joined LEIC (Lombok Eco International Connection) placed on a volunteer team.
 We distributed basic needs supplies and medical help for the survivors.

-More and more good things happened, in October 2018 I got chance to share about EH Mataram Ecobrick program in Idea Fest event together with WWF-Indonesia and Arifin Putra (Indonesian Famous Actor and Environmentalist) where I shared the story about the origin of Ecobrick program and Eco-School initiative from LEIC.
+More and more good things happened, in October 2018 I got a chance to share about the EH Mataram Ecobrick program at the Idea Fest event together with WWF-Indonesia and Arifin Putra (Indonesian Famous Actor and Environmentalist) where I shared the story about the origin of the Ecobrick program and Eco-School initiative from LEIC.
 Besides that, we were able to conduct the second event of Mangrove for Earth with more people and more seeds planted.
 In the following months, in our 2019 celebration, there were 10 schools that took part and together we made 1000 ecobrick.
 Our impact got bigger!

 Q: What constitutes a happy and meaningful life to you as an empowered woman?